idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 ## Team Insecurity

-- Very common situtatoin
+- Very common situation
-- Team feels nothing they/EM can do - but that's completely wrong!!
+- Team feels nothing they/EM can do about - but that's completely wrong!

-### Everyone wants to feel good, support each other
+### Everyone wants to feel supported

 Happiness is a choice!

-Every day I walk past a beggar, he only has 1 leg, and like 6 teeth, but he's always smiling.
-Wet or dry, snow or sun, always a beaming mostly toothless smile.
-One day I ask him "Hey man, I gotta ask, why are you always so positive"?
-And he answered.
+Every day I walk past a beggar.
+He only has 1 leg, and like 6 teeth, but he's always smiling.
+Whether it's wet or dry, snow or sun, always a toothless smile.
+One day I asked him "Hey man, I gotta ask, why are you always so positive?"
+And he answered:

-"Look, every day I have a choice, I can be happy or miserable" - why would I choose miserable?
+"Look, every day I have a choice, I can be happy or miserable - why would I choose miserable?"

-Now, as a team we want to support each other, lets help each other by reminding each other of these things and the importance of choosing happiness.
+As a team, we want to support each other, so let be help each other by reminding each other of these things and the importance of choosing happiness.

 ### Maintain perspective

-- When there's mental pain, time bound shrinks, as does all the attributes
+- When there's mental pain, our time bound shrinks, as does everything else
-- Share all the good stuff and big pictures
+- Share all the good stuff and big pictures.
-- Extra focus on appreciation
+- Extra focus on appreciation.
-- Increase Time Range
+- Increase time ranges.
-- Be Patient
+- Be patient.

 ## Charters, Re-orgs and Bootstrapping

-Reorgs have two dimensions, staffing and charter, both of these need to be addressed.
+Reorgs have two dimensions, staffing and charter, both of these need to be addressed and communicated.

-There are several types of re-orgs.
+There are several types of reorgs.
 Here are some of the ones I've executed:

 ### The genesis: When you start from scratch

-Building a team has two aspects, hiring from 0 to staffed, and building out a new charter and vision.
+Building a team from a greenfield of 0 has two aspects: hiring from 0 to staffed and building out a new charter and vision.

 In an ideal world, you'd execute the following hiring plan: